SerjSX/pSearch/README.md

 # pSearch
  Searching tool written in Python for Piracy related websites.
 You choose where you want to search, and the program does its own work and shows you the results.
 It is similar to normal search engines, however the program searches the site on-spot rather than having a database with different results.

 ~ If you see a terminal/command line opening when you run the program, don't worry about it!
-It's for showing errors, that way you and I can see the error easily.
+It's for showing errors, that way you and I can see the error easily (if there is one).

 ## Requirements and Running
 This software uses <a href="https://pypi.org/project/beautifulsoup4/" target="_blank">BeautifulSoup</a> and <a href="https://pypi.org/project/customtkinter/" target="_blank">CustomTkinter</a>.
 Use this command within the extracted folder to install everything from the requirements.txt file, or you can manually from PyPI: